 Student Mental Health Liaisons (SMHL)

-Student leaders promoting a supportive student community at Harvard, and helping the community to better understand issues of emotional well-being, early recognition of students in distress, treatment effectiveness, and options.
+SMHLs are student leaders in promoting a supportive student mental health community at Harvard, and helping the community to better understand issues of emotional well-being, early recognition of students in distress, and treatment effectiveness and options.

 Harvard Men Against Rape (HMAR)

 HMAR members seek to prevent interpersonal violence in the Harvard community by engaging other men in advocating for gender equality and respect and promoting the necessary presence of men as agents who challenge the attitudes of other men and society as a whole in order to reduce sexual violence.

 Peer counselors listen and respond in a non-judgmental way to a variety of concerns common to other students.
 Coming from various backgrounds, peer counselors realize that each person's experience is unique and reflects differences in class, culture, ethnicity, gender, race, and sexual orientation.
 All student volunteers receive training and ongoing supervision, and confidentiality and anonymity are guaranteed.

 Contact provides non-judgmental, non-directive, confidential peer counseling for Harvard undergraduates.

 ECHO is committed to addressing the serious issue of problems with food from anorexia and bulimia to body image.

 In Common is a confidential peer support and referral hotline serving Harvard graduate students.